welpo/git-sumi/website/docs/faq.md

 ## Can I enforce the rules **only** on the main branch?

 Yes.
-If you're using the `commit-msg` hook (`git sumi --init hook`), modify it so it only runs on the main branch:
+If you're using the `commit-msg` hook (`git sumi --init commit-msg`), modify it so it only runs on the main branch:

 ```bash title=".git/hooks/commit-msg"
 #!/usr/bin/env bash